 8:45 am – Pupils are required to come into school through the front entrance to be marked as present.

 8:55 am – The gate closes

 Children will receive a late mark when the child arrives at school between 8.45am and 9.15am.
 Any lateness after 9.15am is marked as late after registration is closed, which is an unauthorised absence.

 All parents must notify the school of their child’s absence before 9am by calling 01202 685459 (Option 1 – Absence Line) or through sending an email to [email protected].
 Please include the following information:

 If the academy is not notified, then a telephone call will be made to parents to determine a reason for the absence.
 If there is no reply then a safe and well visit could be carried out at the family address, in line with our Absence Response document (linked at the top of this page).

 It is not usually necessary for a child to be absent from school for more than a couple of days due to illness.
 If your child has been prescribed a course of antibiotics by the doctor, please come to the school office to complete a consent slip and the first aider will be able to administer it for you.

-Parents are to make medical and dental appointments for their children before or after school or during the school holidays whenever possible.
-If this is not possible, then authorisation will be given where confirmation of the appointment if received at the School Office.
+Parents are to make medical and dental appointments for their children before or after school or during the school holidays whenever possible in order to limit impact on learning.
+If this is not possible or where the appointment is essential, then authorisation will be given, where confirmation of the appointment is received at the School Office.
 Children are expected to attend school prior to the appointment and return to school following the appointment whenever possible.